intel/neural-compressor/examples/pytorch/object_detection/yolo_v5/pruning/pytorch_pruner/eager/README.md

   approach:
     weight_compression_pytorch:
       # Global settings
-      # if start step equals to end step, oneshot pruning scheduler is enabled.
+      # if start step equals to end step, one-shot pruning scheduler is enabled.
 Otherwise the API automatically implements iterative pruning scheduler.
       start_step: 0 # step which pruning process begins
       end_step: 0 # step which pruning process ends
       not_to_prune_names: ["model.0.*"] # a global announcement of layers which you do not wish to prune.